ufal/npfl114/tasks/cags_segmentation.md

 #### Date: Deadline: Mar 27, 7:59 a.m.
 #### Points: 4 points+5 bonus

-The goal of this assignment is to use pretrained EfficientNetV2-B0 model to achieve best image segmentation IoU score on the CAGS dataset.
+The goal of this assignment is to use a pretrained model, for example the EfficientNetV2-B0, to achieve best image segmentation IoU score on the CAGS dataset.
 The dataset and the EfficientNetV2-B0 is described in the `cags_classification` assignment.
+Nevertheless, you can again use **any** model from `tf.keras.applications` in this assignment.

 A mask is evaluated using _intersection over union_ (IoU) metric, which is the intersection of the gold and predicted mask divided by their union, and the